 Get comfy and prepare to discover the 3 best hostels in San Francisco!
-We have wrote a big guide to the hometown of Sadie, one of the Hostelgeeks writers.
+We wrote a big guide to the hometown of Sadie, one of the Hostelgeeks writers.

 These top San Francisco hostels are all about comfort, cute details and cool organised events.